Exotic aromatic B-series for the study of long time integrators for a class of ergodic SDEs: Introduction

 for all $t>0$ where $C=C(\phi,X_0)$ and $\lambda>0$ are independent of time $t>0$.
-A special case of the class of problems \eqref{equation:sde} is the well-studied overdamped Langevin equation, also called Brownian dynamics,\footnote{Up to a time transformation, one could for simplicity fix the value of $\sigma$ (e.g. \ts $\sigma=1$ or $\sqrt{2}$), however we choose not to fix it to distinguish better the various order conditions.}
+We refer to \cite{Bally96tlo,Mattingly10con,Debussche12wbe,Kopec15wbea,Kopec15wbeb} for details.
+A special case of the class of problems \eqref{equation:sde} is the well-studied overdamped Langevin equation, also called Brownian dynamics,\footnote{Up to a time transformation, one could for simplicity fix the value of $\sigma$ (e.g. \ts $\sigma=1$ or $\sqrt{2}$), however we choose not to fix it to better distinguish the various order conditions.}

 where $V:\R^d\rightarrow \R$ is a smooth potential, $f=-\nabla V$ and $\sigma>0$.
 Under appropriate growth conditions on the potential $V$ (growing at least quadratically), \eqref{equation:Langevin} is ergodic and \eqref{equation:ergodicityT} and \eqref{equation:ergodicityexp} hold with the invariant measure $d\mu(x) = \rho_\infty(x) dx$ where its density $\rho_\infty$ with respect to the Lebesgue measure is given by the Gibbs distribution